15 Smart Ways to Save Money during the Holidays

 I am planning to shop for my nieces and nephews when I get notified about the next big sale.
-I would be spending lot of money otherwise if I were to just shop at regular prices.
+I would be spending a lot of money otherwise if I were to just shop at regular prices.

 15. Join Social Groups

 Most brands have social accounts on Facebook, Twitter, Instagram, and Pinterest.
 They post about discounts and sales on these pages.
 They even post coupon codes that their followers can use with their next purchase.